19th Century Masterpieces: Three Great Social Novels

 - Gender and Sexuality Studies

-We will study three English novels whose inspired stories of memorable individuals in the context of their social circumstances still speak to contemporary society today: the fate of a child's heart in the wake of the industrial revolution; a romance in which pride and prejudice meet the dark satanic mills of Manchester, England; an insightful interrogation of marriage and "the new woman" as the century enters the modern age.
-Bringing imaginative color and emotional resonance to such timeless subjects as education, work, religion, social class, money, gender roles, love, marriage, morals and manners, these novels also address a variety of revolutions--political, economic, cultural.
-Readings: Charles Dickens, Hard Times; Elizabeth Gaskell, North and South; George Gissing, The Odd Women.
+This class studies three English novels, inspired stories of memorable characters caught in the web of their social circumstances still speak to us today: the fate of a child's heart in the wake of the Industrial Revolution; a romance in which pride and prejudice meet the dark satanic mills of Manchester, England; an insightful interrogation of marriage and "the new woman" as England enters the modern age at the close of the 19th century.
+Bringing imaginative color and emotional resonance to such timeless subjects as education, work, religion, social class, money, gender roles, love, marriage, morals, and manners, these novels also address a variety of social upheavals -- political, economic, cultural.
+Readings: Charles Dickens, Hard Times; Elizabeth Gaskell, North and South ; George Gissing, The Odd Women.